 Consent orders can also be used to vary or discharge existing family law orders.

-It is important you contact Eckert Legal as we can provide advice in relation to your situation and make you aware of your legal rights and responsibilities.
+It is important you contact Eckert Legal as our property settlement lawyer can provides advice in relation to your situation and make you aware of your legal rights and responsibilities.
 We can also explain how the law applies to your case and help you with reaching an agreement without going to court.

 Other Practice Areas